derekargueta/Android-Interview-Questions/README.md

 #### Programming Paradigms
 * Explain event-driven programming in Java [[info]](http://en.wikibooks.org/wiki/Java_Programming/Event_Handling)
+* What is Java's Garbage Collection and how does it help you as a developer?

 ## Core Android
 * How does the Android notification system work?